GillianPlatform/GillianPlatform.github.io/docs/development/install.md

 ---
-id: install
-title: Setting up for development
+sidebar_position: 1
 ---

+# Setting up for development

 This section details how to set up Gillian in order to develop on it.
 It is useful for: